-Fresh seafood is one of the best Virgin Island foods thanks to its abundance.
+Fresh Caribbean seafood is one of the best things to eat in the Virgin Islands thanks to its abundance.
 Sample grilled or fried tuna, wahoo, snapper, mahi mahi, grouper, and other local catches as well as spiny lobster and conch.

 For lunch in Cruz Bay, St. John, Morgan’s Mango plates a catch of the day, grilled lobster, and a seafood paella.
 The Landing Beach Bar in St. Croix serves fish sandwiches, a crispy fish Reuben, and fish tacos.

-If you like Caribbean rum, then sampling Pusser’s Painkiller is a must in the British Virgin Islands, where the drink originated.
+If you like Caribbean rum, then sampling Pusser’s Painkiller is one of the best things to do in the British Virgin Islands, where the drink originated.